apple/coremltools/docs-guides/_sources/source/opt-quantization-overview.md

 Different granularities supported for quantization.
 ```

 There are three modes supported for `QuantizationGranularity`: `per_tensor`, `per_channel`, `per_block`. `per_tensor` granularity computes a single float scale value (and zero point, in the case of symmetric quantization) for the whole tensor. `per_channel` granularity uses a scale factor for each outer dimension (also referred to as the `output channel`) of the weight tensor.
-The `per_block` granularity shares scale factors across blocks of values in the weight tensor which helps provide more fine-grained control of quantizing the weight values which contributes to improving the accuracy of the model.
+The `per_block` granularity shares scale factors across blocks of values in the weight tensor.
+This helps provide more fine-grained control when quantizing the weight values, which helps improve the accuracy of the model.

 ### Activation Quantization